13 Mar OUR ULTIMATE USA ADVENTURE

 - Photo ID – This includes your car licence if you are hiring a car.

 - Paperwork – Print copies of all your hotel bookings, flights and any tours you have pre-booked.

-I went with 1Cover annual cover as we were travelling to Thailand a few weeks before our USA trip.
-I paid around $600 for a family of 6 for the annual cover.
-Don’t even think of travelling to the USA without any insurance!
+I went with 1Cover annual cover since we were travelling to Thailand a few weeks before our USA trip.
+I paid around $600 for a family of six for the annual cover.
+Don’t even think of travelling to the USA without insurance!
 The cost of medical over there, should you need it, is outrageous.

 - Cash – I found Travelex would do a better rate for a bulk amount if you phoned before exchanging, so that’s what I did most of the time.

-- Pre-paid travel card – I used the Commonwealth Bank prepaid travel card for this trip and were really happy with it.
+- Pre-paid travel card – I used the Commonwealth Bank prepaid travel card for this trip and was really happy with it.
 Every week I loaded cash on it in AUD and when I was satisfied with the exchange rate, I changed it over to USD using the Commonwealth Bank app.
-I could use this card everywhere and track expenses via the app which I liked.
+I could use this card everywhere and track expenses via the app, which I liked.

 Accommodation can be tricky when booking blindly from another country.
 To get a better feel for accommodation preferences, I made sure I read lots of reviews and ratings to ensure I was booking somewhere half decent.
 I’m not too picky but because there are 6 of us, we always need two rooms and that can add up very quickly!
 I used hotels.com to book all of our accommodation for the USA trip because it shows in AUD, had reviews on the site and gave you a bonus night for every 10 nights booked!

 I like to book the popular ones before travelling so that we know they are paid for and we won’t miss out.
 Any other tours, I just wait until we arrive and book on the spot.
 Sometimes this is the best way, so you can check the weather and make sure you still want to go at the time.